MicrosoftDocs/VBA-Docs/Office-F1-Landing/invalid-picture-error-481office-shared-vblr6-chm1018981.md

 ---

-# Imagen no válida (error 481), Office Shared [vblr6.chm1018981]
+# Invalid picture (Error 481), Office Shared [vblr6.chm1018981]

-¡Hola!
-Has aterrizado en una de nuestras páginas de redirección de Ayuda F1.
-Selecciona a continuación el tema que buscas.
+Hi there!
+You have landed on one of our F1 Help redirector pages.
+Please select the topic you were looking for below.

- [Imagen no válida (error 481) [2 de 2]](http://msdn.microsoft.com/library/invalid-picture-error-481--2-of-2%28Office.15%29.aspx)
+[Invalid picture (Error 481) [2 of 2]](http://msdn.microsoft.com/library/62a82f46-b34d-cc07-7705-9fc30224e42a%28Office.15%29.aspx)